fmalee/symfony-docs-cn/setup/symfony_server.rst

 Moreover, the server is not tied to Symfony and you can also use it with any PHP application and even with HTML/SPA (single page applications).

-Installation
+安装
 ------------

-The Symfony server is distributed as a free installable binary without any dependency and support for Linux, macOS and Windows.
+The Symfony server is distributed as a free installable binary, without any dependency, and has support for Linux, macOS and Windows.
 Go to `symfony.com/download`_ and follow the instructions for your operating system.

 .. note::